marmicode/cookbook/apps/cookbook/docs/angular/02-glossary.md

 Originally defined by Kent Beck, [Test Desiderata](https://testdesiderata.com/) is a set of properties we wish for our tests to have.
 The challenge is that some of these properties are incompatible with each other by nature, which means that we have to make trade-offs when designing our tests.

+#### Automated

+Tests should run without human intervention.

-#### Isolated
+#### Behavioral

-Tests should return the same results regardless of the order in which they are run.
+Tests should be sensitive to changes in the behavior of the code under test.
+If the behavior changes, the test result should change.

 #### Composable